Azure/wordpress-linux-appservice/WordPress/wordpress_azure_StageDeployments.md

-# Staging environments with WordPress on App Service
+# Staging environment with WordPress on App Service

 The Deployment Slots feature of Azure App Service allows you to create multiple environments for your web applications.
 They are extremely useful for various scenarios, such as: